sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #sec-sec}
 # Security Considerations

-SWID and CoSWID tags contain public information about software components and, as such, do not need to be protected against disclosure on an endpoint.
+CoSWID tags contain public information about software components and, as such, do not need to be protected against disclosure on an endpoint.
-Similarly, SWID/CoSWID tags are intended to be easily discoverable by applications and users on an endpoint in order to make it easy to identify and collect all of an endpoint's SWID tags.
-As such, any security considerations regarding SWID/CoSWID tags focus on the application of SWID/CoSWID tags to address security challenges, and the possible disclosure of the results of those applications.
+Similarly, CoSWID tags are intended to be easily discoverable by applications and users on an endpoint in order to make it easy to identify and collect all of an endpoint's SWID tags.
+As such, any security considerations regarding CoSWID tags focus on the application of CoSWID tags to address security challenges, and the possible disclosure of the results of those applications.

-A tag is considered "authoritative" if the SWID/CoSWID tag was created by the software provider.
-An authoritative SWID/CoSWID tag contains information about a software component provided by the maintainer of the software component, who is expected to be an expert in their own software.
-Thus, authoritative SWID/CoSWID tags can be trusted to represent authoritative information about the software component.
+A tag is considered "authoritative" if the CoSWID tag was created by the software provider.
+An authoritative CoSWID tag contains information about a software component provided by the maintainer of the software component, who is expected to be an expert in their own software.
+Thus, authoritative CoSWID tags can be trusted to represent authoritative information about the software component.

-A signed SWID/CoSWID tag (see {{appendix-cose}}) whose signature has been validated can be relied upon to be unchanged since it was signed.
+A signed CoSWID tag (see {{appendix-cose}}) whose signature has been validated can be relied upon to be unchanged since it was signed.
 By contrast, the data contained in unsigned tags cannot be trusted to be unmodified.

 When an authoritative tag is signed, the software provider can be authenticated as the originator of the signature.
 A trustworthy association between the signature and the originator of the signature can be established via trust anchors.
 A certification path between a trust anchor and a certificate including a pub-key enabling the validation of a tag signature can realize the assessment of trustworthiness of an authoritative tag.
-Having a signed authoritative SWID/CoSWID tag can be useful when the information in the tag needs to be trusted, such as when the tag is being used to convey reference integrity measurements for software components.
+Having a signed authoritative CoSWID tag can be useful when the information in the tag needs to be trusted, such as when the tag is being used to convey reference integrity measurements for software components.

-SWID/CoSWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software components.
+CoSWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software components.
 On endpoints where addition or removal of software components is tightly controlled, the addition or removal of SWID tags can be similarly controlled.
-On more open systems, where many users can manage the software inventory, SWID/CoSWID tags can be easier to add or remove.
-On such systems, it can be possible to add or remove SWID/CoSWID tags in a way that does not reflect the actual presence or absence of corresponding software components.
-Similarly, not all software products automatically install SWID/CoSWID tags, so products can be present on an endpoint without providing a corresponding SWID tag.
-As such, any collection of SWID/CoSWID tags cannot automatically be assumed to represent either a complete or fully accurate representation of the software inventory of the endpoint.
-However, especially on endpoint devices that more strictly control the ability to add or remove applications, SWID/CoSWID tags are an easy way to provide an preliminary understanding of that endpoint's software inventory.
+On more open systems, where many users can manage the software inventory, CoSWID tags can be easier to add or remove.
+On such systems, it can be possible to add or remove CoSWID tags in a way that does not reflect the actual presence or absence of corresponding software components.
+Similarly, not all software products automatically install CoSWID tags, so products can be present on an endpoint without providing a corresponding SWID tag.
+As such, any collection of CoSWID tags cannot automatically be assumed to represent either a complete or fully accurate representation of the software inventory of the endpoint.
+However, especially on endpoint devices that more strictly control the ability to add or remove applications, CoSWID tags are an easy way to provide an preliminary understanding of that endpoint's software inventory.

-Any report of an endpoint's SWID/CoSWID tag collection provides information about the software inventory of that endpoint.
+Any report of an endpoint's CoSWID tag collection provides information about the software inventory of that endpoint.
 If such a report is exposed to an attacker, this can tell them which software products and versions thereof are present on the endpoint.
 By examining this list, the attacker might learn of the presence of applications that are vulnerable to certain types of attacks.
-As noted earlier, SWID/CoSWID tags are designed to be easily discoverable by an endpoint, but this does not present a significant risk since an attacker would already need to have access to the endpoint to view that information.
+As noted earlier, CoSWID tags are designed to be easily discoverable by an endpoint, but this does not present a significant risk since an attacker would already need to have access to the endpoint to view that information.
 However, when the endpoint transmits its software inventory to another party, or that inventory is stored on a server for later analysis, this can potentially expose this information to attackers who do not yet have access to the endpoint.
-For this reason, it is important to protect the confidentiality of SWID/CoSWID tag information that has been collected from an endpoint in transit and at rest, not because those tags individually contain sensitive information, but because the collection of SWID/CoSWID tags and their association with an endpoint reveals information about that endpoint's attack surface.
+For this reason, it is important to protect the confidentiality of CoSWID tag information that has been collected from an endpoint in transit and at rest, not because those tags individually contain sensitive information, but because the collection of CoSWID tags and their association with an endpoint reveals information about that endpoint's attack surface.

 Finally, both the ISO-19770-2:2015 XML schema SWID definition and the CoSWID CDDL specification allow for the construction of "infinite" tags with link item loops or tags that contain malicious content with the intent of creating non-deterministic states during validation or processing of those tags.
-While software providers are unlikely to do this, SWID/CoSWID tags can be created by any party and the SWID/CoSWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
-For this reason, tools that consume SWID/CoSWID tags are required to treat the tag contents as potentially malicious and employ input sanitizing and loop detection on the tags they ingest.
+While software providers are unlikely to do this, CoSWID tags can be created by any party and the CoSWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
+For this reason, tools that consume CoSWID tags are required to treat the tag contents as potentially malicious and employ input sanitizing and loop detection on the tags they ingest.

 #  Acknowledgments